vjbollavarapu/tidygen/docs/DOCUMENTATION_REORGANIZATION_SUMMARY.md

 ## 🎯 **Overview**

-Successfully reorganized all documentation files into the `docs/` folder, removed duplicates, and created a comprehensive documentation structure for the iNEAT ERP project.
+Successfully reorganized all documentation files into the `docs/` folder, removed duplicates, and created a comprehensive documentation structure for the TidyGen ERP project.

 ## ✅ **Completed Tasks**